jansplichal2/refacsql/README.md

 `refacsql` is a command-line tool for AI-assisted refactoring of legacy T-SQL stored procedures.
-It performs dependency analysis, verifies correctness with `sqlfluff`, and maintains a detailed audit of all exchanges.
+It performs dependency analysis, and maintains a detailed audit of all exchanges.

 ## Features
 - Refactor large legacy stored procedures using AI
 - Auto-detect and request missing table/function/type metadata
-- Validate syntax using `sqlfluff`
 - Recursively resolve dependencies (configurable depth)
 - Log all interactions and decisions in a JSONL audit file